-I have a love/hate relationships with solar plate printing since being introduced to them on a weekend course in 2003.
-Undeniably it is a great addition to intaglio printmaking, saving a lot of the faff of traditional etching not to mention acid exposure and specialist equipment.
+I have a love/hate relationship with solar plate printing since being introduced to them on a weekend course in 2003.
+Undeniably it is a great addition to intaglio printmaking, saving a lot of the faff of traditional etching not to mention acid exposure and need for specialist equipment.
 However the relatively high cost and elusive nature of the correct exposure times have left me baffled and vowing never to use them again on more than one occasion.
 The plates I used for these prints are Toyobo Printight plate KM73's from Intaglio Printmaker in London.

 Pros: can be developed in water, shorter exposure times, ability to reproduce fine detail from photographic or hand drawn positives, Once correctly exposed they are easy to ink and can produce large print runs with no degradation of the image,

 cons: expensive (around £11 for an A4 plate & £6.60 for an A5 from intaglio printmaker), relies on access to a reliable UV lightsource, if you mess it up they cannot be reworked easily so you have to use another plate, solar plates print with an inherent plate tone so can be difficult to get clean highlights.